OpenVPN/openvpn3-linux/docs/openvpn3-autoload.md

 everything to be activated later on by a user or through a system event later on, outside of the `openvpn3-autoload` process.

+## Main section: name

+By default, the complete configuration profile file name is used when importing the profile, which will include the `.conf` or `.ovpn` file extension.
+If this attribute is set, it will be used instead of the file name itself for the configuration profile name in the configuration manager.

 ## Section: user-auth
 This section contains authentication related settings.